-> It has power rating of 25 Watts
+> If your computer monitor has a power rating of 25 Watts

-> It is in use 8 hours per day and 320 days per year
+> f it is in use 8 hours per day and 320 days per year

-> You are paying 0,2 euro (or dollars, or pounds, or …) per every kWh you consume
+> if you are paying 0,2 euro (or dollars, or pounds, or …) per every kWh you consume

 You will be paying around 12 euro (or dollars, or pounds, or…) per year in electricity costs.